Opal-teaching/hello-world/README.md

 __Success__!!!
 You have now gone through the basic steps to get an AngularJS app running with Opal's front-end technology stack!

 If you have any issues with the above instructions, please contact the bootcamp runner.

-## Disclaimer

-**Please note**: this assignment involves installing the latest versions of certain npm packages directly from the command line.
-It's possible that since these instructions were written, breaking changes were introduced in newer package versions.
-To view the list of exact package versions used in this tutorial, please consult the solution repository associated with this exercise.